mmakaay/flask_micron/documentation/users/quickstart.rst

 In this chapter, I will explain how to get your first Flask-Micron app running.
-If you already familiar with writing JSON API's using Flask, then you might want to jump directly to :ref:`api-using-flask-micron`.
+If you already familiar with writing JSON API's using Flask, then you might want to jump directly to :ref:`user_api-using-flask-micron`.

 .. _user_minimal-flask-app: